OfficeDev/office-scripts-docs/docs/resources/samples/conditional-formatting-samples.md

 ## Icon set

 [Icon set conditional formatting](/javascript/api/office-scripts/excelscript/excelscript.iconsetconditionalformat) adds icons to each cell in a range.
 The icons come from a specified set.
-Icons get an array of criteria for their application, with each object in the value mapping to a single icon.
+Icons are applied based on an ordered array of criteria, with each criterion mapping to a single icon.

 The following sample applies the "three traffic light" icon set conditional formatting to a range.